 It’s a win for everyone involved.
 Your audience gets a great product, and the person whose product you promoted gains new customers.

 Creating a podcast has been one of the most rewarding aspects of starting our business.
 When you create a podcast, you not only change your audience's lives but yours as well!

 Tell us in the comments, what is keeping YOU from starting a podcast?

 Trevor is a 19-year-old entrepreneur who’s had eleutheromania ever since he can remember.
 When he’s not working or studying, you can catch him by the ocean taking photos of the world that surrounds us.
-Trevor is the founder of Trevor James Products and co-founder of Become The Lion.
+Trevor is co-founder of Become The Lion.